 artificial islands – wholly self-sufficient and able to cruise

 provide comfort, safety and security, in stark contrast to the upheaval and chaos experienced by many land dwellers.
 In addition to a continuous

 supply of food and freshwater, various facilities are available including virtual reality suites, state-of-the-art android servants/companions, swimming pools, landing pads for anti-grav vehicles and much more.
 Carefully maintained arboretums

 with real trees can also be found on board (flora which are becoming

 amphibious ships are especially popular in southeast Asia, which has

-been hit hardest by the effects of climate change.
+been hit hard by the effects of climate change.
 Some of the largest

-craft measure over a kilometre in diameter with tens of thousands of
+craft measure over a mile in diameter with tens of thousands of

 The chemistry of Earth's oceans has been radically altered